Graduate Certificate of Concentration

 Details on General Requirements

-Students must complete a total of six (6) courses focused on the area of concentration from at least two different fields, normally including a Foundations Course (as designated by the Council).
+- Students must complete a total of six (6) graduate level courses focused on the area of concentration from at least two different fields, normally including a Foundations Course (as designated by the Council).
 Of the six courses only two may be “directed readings” or “independent study.”
 Please note:

 In the major area language targeted for meeting the proficiency requirement, students must demonstrate the equivalent ability of two years of language study at Yale with a grade of HP or better.
 Language proficiency must encompass reading, writing, speaking and listening skills plus grammar.
 Students may demonstrate proficiency through completing coursework, by testing at Yale, or by other means as approved by the Council advisor.
 When a second major language of the region beyond English is required, the relevant Council will specify the target level.
 The typical departmental graduate reading exam is not sufficient for certifying the four skill requirement of the Certificate.